 A Control frame sent as a response to an HE ER SU PPDU shall be carried in an HE ER SU PPDU unless the most recently received PPDU(#11692) sent by the responding STA to the soliciting STA after association was not an HE ER SU PPDU in which case the Control frame shall be carried in non-HT PPDU.

 A Control frame sent as a response to an HE SU PPDU shall be carried in a non-HT PPDU unless the most recent received PPDU(#11692) sent by the responding STA to the soliciting STA after association was an HE ER SU PPDU in which case the Control frame shall be carried in an HE ER SU PPDU.

+A Control frame sent in 6GHz band which is not solicited by other frame shall be carried in a non-HT PPDU, HE SU PPDU or HE ER SU PPDU.(#15915)

+A Control frame in a band other than 6GHz band which is not solicited by other frame shall be carried in an HT PPDU, VHT PPDU, HE SU PPDU or HE ER SU PPDU when the frame is sent using STBC frame. (#15915)

+An Control frame in a band other than 6GHz band which is not solicited by other frame and is not a Trigger frame may be carried in an HE ER SU PPDU.(#15915)

 NOTE 1—PPDU format switching between non-HT and ER SU PPDU occurs in subsequent TXOPs.
 A STA that solicits a Control frame from a responding STA accounts for the PPDU format of the Control frame to calculate the expected duration of the TXOP.
 The responding STA determines that the most recent PPDU sent to the soliciting STA is successfully received if it receives an immediate acknowledgment by the soliciting STA in response to the PPDU.